Camera Animation

 - Z: Back, Center, Front

-Target Position – Position [X, Y, Z] where the camera is looking.
-When using an anchor, this is an offset from the anchor point.
+Target Position / Offset – Position [X, Y, Z] where the camera is looking (-100 to 100).
+When using an anchor, this becomes an offset from the anchor point.

 Easing – Animation easing between keyframes: